 The truth is, only practice tests can really help you prepare for the format of the exam.
 No matter how much content you cover, if you cannot apply your knowledge to the MCAT passage-based format, you will not succeed during the test.

-As we already mentioned, taking the diagnostic test should always be your first step.
+As previously mentioned, taking the diagnostic test should always be your next step before you start studying.
 Not only do you test your content knowledge, but you also experience the MCAT format first-hand right away.
-In fact, one of the reasons you may not score well even after taking all the prerequisites may be the fact that the passage-based format is so unfamiliar to you, which is why you need to work hard to get used to it.
+In fact, one of the reasons you may not score well, even after taking all the prerequisites, may be the fact that the passage-based format is so unfamiliar to you.
+Therefore, you need to work hard to get used to it.

 Practice exams are also the number one tracking method of your progress.
 There is really no other way to gauge how well you are doing with your MCAT prep.
 You may feel that you are learning and absorbing new knowledge, but only practice tests can confirm this.

-The number one rule of taking practice tests during your prep is to mimic the real test environment as much as possible.
+The main rule of taking practice tests during your prep is to mimic the real test environment as much as possible.
 This means that you should be taking your practice tests in a quiet room without distractions.
-Review what is allowed in the test room and stick to those items only, i.e., do not have your phone with you or a calculator.
+Review what is allowed in the test room and stick to those items only; that is, do not have your phone with you or a calculator.
 As you get better and better at getting the questions right, start timing yourself.
 The earlier you get used to the test format, the better.

-In addition to taking as many full-length practice tests throughout your prep, make sure to take section-specific tests to gauge your progress.
 How many full-length practice tests should you take?
 Take as many as you need.
 Ideally, you will be able to take a couple during the content review phase and at least 6-7 during your practice phase.
 Essentially, take 1 full-length practice exam every week leading up to your test date.
+In addition to taking many full-length practice tests throughout your prep, make sure to take section-specific tests to gauge your progress.

 Speed vs Accuracy